-The participants of the interactive workshop collected a total of 75 descriptors characterizing the ideal school.
-All descriptors can be found in $Table\ 1$ below.
+The participants of the interactive co-laboratory collected a total of 75 descriptors characterizing the ideal school.
+All descriptors can be found in Table 1.
 In the next step, a smaller group of the participants clustered all ideas.
 The following four clusters were formed: